Team-Failure/TF-OS/README.md

 Open console settings and connect to internet, go to homebrews menu and launch "90dns setter", when it is finish, launch "90dns tester" and test the 90dns.

 # WARNING
-- IF YOUR SWITCH HAVE A MOD CHIP, PLEASE, NEVER ACTIVATR AUTO RCM !
-THIS CAN AUTOMATICLY BRICK YOUR DEVICE !
+***IF YOUR SWITCH HAVE A MOD CHIP, PLEASE, NEVER ACTIVATE AUTO RCM !
+THIS CAN AUTOMATICLY BRICK YOUR DEVICE !***